Cam Gallagher Player Props: Guardians vs. Rangers

 - Gallagher is batting .133 with four doubles and three walks.

-- Gallagher has reached base via a hit in 10 games this season (of 35 played), and had multiple hits in three of those games.
+- Gallagher has picked up a hit in 10 of 35 games this season, with multiple hits three times.

-- In 35 games played this year, he has not hit a home run.
+- In 35 games played this year, he has not hit a long ball.

-- Gallagher has driven in a run in four games this season (11.4%), including two games with multiple runs batted in.
+- In four games this season (11.4%), Gallagher has picked up an RBI, including two games with multiple runs batted in.

-- He has scored a run in five of 35 games so far this year.
+- He has scored in five games this year (14.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.